Sunzheini/timesheets/README.md

 # Timesheets

 ## Purpose
-A program to automatically calculate monthly salary based on info in Excel files.
+A program to automatically calculate monthly work time and monthly salary based on info in Excel files also prepare reports with predefined format.

 ## Structure
 The DB is a dictionary, where: